DrWursterich/lspml/README.md

 # lspml

-A proof-of-concept language server for the sitepark markup language (spml).
+A work-in-progress language server for the sitepark markup language (spml).

 ## features